yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

  <br/>

 **Error Handling** : <br/>
-(1) **static getDerivedStateFromError()** : When an error occurs, this method receives the error object.
-You can update the state, depending on the error, to be used anywhere in the component, possibly to show a fallback UI.
+(1) **static getDerivedStateFromError()** : When an error occurs, this method receives the error object. `You can update the state depending on the error`, to be used anywhere in the component, possibly to show a fallback UI.
 ```
 static getDerivedStateFromError(error) {
     return { error: error.message };
   }
 ```

-(2) **componentDidCatch()** : Error boundaries are components that can catch errors anywhere in component (including any children component they render), and log errors and/or display a fallback UI.
+(2) **componentDidCatch()** : Error boundaries are components that can `catch errors anywhere in component (including any children component they render), and log errors and/or display a fallback UI`.
 The componentDidCatch lifecycle hook is meant to catch errors during mounting, rendering and in other lifecycle methods.
 ```
 componentDidCatch(error, info) {
     this.logError(error, info);